KathirvelAIDS/SMS_Intent/README.md

-RESULT:

-Thus a Simple Android Application to create and design an android application for Sending SMS using Intent in Android Studio was developed and executed successfully.

 ## RESULT:
 Thus a Simple Android Application to create and design an android application for Sending SMS using Intent in Android Studio was developed and executed successfully.